vitiral/wake/design/api.md

   resolve to their corresponding pkg.
 - `modulePaths.json`: a json file containing an object with key=moduleId, value=path.
   Exists only in the build container (when paths exist).
+- `container.json`: metadata around the container the pkg is executing within, such as platform information.
+Exists only in the exec container.
 - `file.lock`: lockfile taken by the process that is processing the pkg.
 If no process has the lockfile and `state.json::state==unknown` then the folder will be deleted by the GC.
 - `state.json`: json file containing pkg or module state.
 Includes:
   - `type`: one of [pkg, module]
-  - `from`: the full metadata of how the pkg was retrieved.
-If a module, is `null`.
-This will be checked to make sure other pkgs don't try to retrieve the same pkg using a different pkg-retriever.
+  - `from`: a _list_ of the full metadata of all the ways folks tried to retrieve the pkg using `getPkg`.
+Each attempt must check that the hashes remain identical.
   - `state`: one of
     - unknown: unknown state, not ready.
-    - pkg-meta: the pkg metadata exists in the folder.
+    - pkg-def: the pkgDef files have all been retrieved and validated.
     - pkg-retrieved: _all_ data has been retrieved, but required files and dependencies have not been linked,
-    - pkg-done: all data has been retrieved and all pkg dependencies are done.
+    - pkg-completed: all data has been retrieved and all pkg dependencies are done.
     - module-ready: all of the module's dependencies are done and the module is ready to be built in a container.
-    - module-done: the module has been built and contains all declared outputs.
+    - module-completed: the module has been built and contains all declared outputs.
   - `inputsHash`: hash of the inputs, must match `PKG.meta::hash`.
   - `allHash`: contains a hash of all individual files, inputs and outputs, as well as a hash of all members.
 Used when validating module integrity